 Both the content and the binding should be designed and executed by the entrant.
 Work in this category encompasses both artists’ books and traditional bindings, and need not be in codex format.
 Entries will be judged on the quality of the concept and design; the content of the book; the binding; craft skills; and use of materials.

 Entries in this category must be of a case bound structure, i.e. the book made in two parts; the cover made separately from the text-block and joined by attaching the end papers to the cover boards.
 Entries will be judged on the quality of the concept and design; the forwarding; finishing; craft skills; and use of materials.

 Category D: Restoration

 Any binding repaired in a way that returns the book to a former or original condition.
 Entries will be judged on the suitability of the repairs; the aesthetic of the restored book; craft skills; documentation; and materials used.
 Entries must be submitted with photographic documentation prior to restoration, along with a full written record of all work undertaken.

 Category E: Historic Binding

-A skilled or ‘fine binding’ of a traditional nature.
-Bindings can display an element of creativity, but must show excellent re-creation of a period of binding, or historical structure, as well as a high standard of craftsmanship.
+Entries should be a high quality binding of a traditional nature.
+Bindings can display an element of creativity, but must show excellent re-creation of a period of binding or historical structure, as well as a high standard of craftsmanship.
 Entries will be judged on the faithfulness of reproduction; the forwarding; finishing; craft skills; and suitability of materials.

-• Restoration 1st Prize Value: £500 ‑ The Bernard Middleton Trophy
+First Prize – The Bernard Middleton Trophy – Value: £750

-• Historic Binding 1st Prize Value: £500 - The ABA Educational Trust
+First Prize – The ABA Educational Trust – Value: £750

-• J Hewit & Sons ‑ three Awards for Excellence in Design, Craftsmanship and Innovation
+J Hewit & Sons Awards for Excellence in Craftsmanship – Value: £175

 received to date: